Jesús Seade

-In March 2018 he was invited by then-presidential candidate Andrés Manuel López Obrador to serve as his representative in the renegotiation of the North American Free Trade Agreement (NAFTA), which was being handled at the time by the administration of President Enrique Peña Nieto.
-As a member of President-elect López Obrador’s transition team, Seade played a major role in helping to unlock negotiations and successfully negotiating a new trade agreement—one that was considered fair and beneficial for Mexico, which aimed to strengthen collaboration among the countries involved within a framework of mutual respect.
+In March 2018, then-presidential candidate Andrés Manuel López Obrador asked Seade to act as his representative in the ongoing North American Free Trade Agreement (NAFTA) renegotiations being conducted by the administration of President Enrique Peña Nieto.
+As a member of President-elect López Obrador’s transition team, Seade participated in the final stages of the renegotiation of NAFTA, which resulted in the United States–Mexico–Canada Agreement (USMCA/T-MEC/CUSMA).

-A dual citizen of Mexico and Lebanon, Ambassador Seade has lived for extended periods in the United Kingdom, Switzerland, the United States, Hong Kong SAR, the People’s Republic of China, and his native Mexico, as well as spending a year between France and Brazil.
-He has worked closely with officials and authorities from more than 70 countries across Africa, Latin America, Asia (including China), Europe, the Middle East, and North America.
+A dual citizen of Mexico and Lebanon, Seade has lived for extended periods in the United Kingdom, Switzerland, the United States, Hong Kong, the People’s Republic of China, and Mexico, as well as spending a year divided between France and Brazil.
+He has worked closely with officials and authorities from more than 70 countries across Africa, Latin America, Asia, Europe, the Middle East, and North America.

-A significant part of his career has been spent in high-level roles within the three major international economic organizations.
-At the World Bank (WB), he led economic work on Brazil.
+At the World Bank (WB), Seade worked on fiscal policy and later served as chief economist for the Brazil department.
 At the International Monetary Fund (IMF), he managed major debt relief for 15 African countries and led efforts during financial crises in Turkey, Brazil, and Argentina.

-At the World Trade Organization (WTO), he was a key negotiator in its creation, helped build consensus to complete the agreement that established it, and later served as Deputy Director-General.
-Although nominated in 2020 for the role of WTO Director-General, his candidacy did not advance to the second round.
+At the World Trade Organization (WTO), he served as one of the negotiators in the Uruguay Round that led to the WTO’s establishment and later held the position of Deputy Director-General.
+On June 8, 2020, Seade was officially nominated by the Mexican government as a candidate for Director-General of the World Trade Organization (WTO), but his candidacy did not progress beyond the first round of consultations.

-Academic career
+Education

-He graduated with honors as Chemical Engineer from the National Autonomous University of Mexico (UNAM) and earned his masters and PhD in Economics from the University of Oxford, England, under the direction of James Mirrlees (Nobel Prize 1996).
-He was the second student to complete the master's program in a year that normally lasts two.
+Seade graduated with honors as Chemical Engineer from the National Autonomous University of Mexico (UNAM) and earned his master's and PhD in Economics from the University of Oxford under the direction of James Mirrlees.
 His doctoral thesis is about optimal tax policies in face of the balance of effects on incentives and income distribution.
-During his last year as a student at Oxford University, he taught a Masters Course on Microeconomics and published an article that continues to be an established reference in the field of study.
+During his last year as a student at Oxford University, he taught a Masters Course on Microeconomics and published an article.

-Professional Experience
+Career

 World Bank

-From 1986 to 1989, he worked at the World Bank as Chief Economist.
-His duties were, first, as expert in charge of Fiscal Policy in the Country Policy Department, from where he had a sustained and important involvement on fiscal policy and reform on the Democratic Republic of the Congo (DRC), then Zaire, and on the design of Morocco's Value Added Tax (VAT).
+From 1986 to 1989, he worked at the World Bank as principal economist in Country Policy department.
+He was involved in fiscal policy and reform on the Democratic Republic of the Congo (DRC), then Zaire, and on the design of Morocco's Value Added Tax (VAT).
 He later became Chief Economist leading all the economic work in the Department of Brazil, including the implementation of the new Brazilian VAT.